UPDATED: JULY 05, 2023 | 1 MIN READ

 Before enrolling in a plan, reviewing the best insurance providers for mental health is best.
 VeryWellMind.com recently reviewed 15 health insurance companies, comparing price, coverage, limitations, reputation, and more.

 The best mental health care provider: United Healthcare

 United Healthcare secures the top spot with an impressive network and reputation.
 The company also offers 24/7 mental health support, excellent online resources, and many treatment options for substance abuse disorders.

 The best mental health care customer service: Kaiser

 Kaiser Permanente carries a consistent report of excellent customer satisfaction.
-The company also provides access options to mental health services without referrals and a range of psychiatric care.
+The company also provides access to mental health services without referrals and a range of psychiatric care.

 The best mental health care resources: Aetna

-Aetna provides its clients with extensive information and online mental health and wellness tools.
+Aetna provides its clients extensive information and online mental health and wellness tools.
 The company also offers acupuncture and chiropractic therapies.

 The best mental health care telehealth coverage: Cigna

 Cigna provides top telehealth services, including a 24/7 nurse hotline.
 Virtual care also connects consumers with an extensive network of counselors and psychiatrists.